Last Updated: August 18, 2021

 We ensure your personal data is protected by requiring all our group companies to follow the same rules when processing your personal data.
 These rules are binding company policies.
 Many of our external third parties are based outside the European Union, the United Kingdom, and Switzerland, so their processing of your personal data will necessarily involve a transfer of data outside the European Union, the United Kingdom, and Switzerland.
 Whenever we transfer your personal data out of the European Union, the United Kingdom, and Switzerland, we ensure a similar degree of protection is afforded to it by using specific contracts approved by the European Commission which give personal data the same protection it has in the European Union.

-Skillsoft is responsible for the processing of personal data it receives, under each Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
-Skillsoft complies with the Privacy Shield Principles for all onward transfers of personal data from the EU and the United Kingdom and Switzerland, including the onward transfer liability provisions.
+Skillsoft is responsible for the processing of personal data it receives and subsequently transfers to a third party acting as an agent on its behalf.
+Skillsoft complies applicable data protection laws for all onward transfers of personal data from the EU and the United Kingdom and Switzerland, including the onward transfer liability provisions of applicable data protection laws.

-With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, Skillsoft is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
+With respect to personal data received or transferred pursuant to, among other data protection law, the GDPR.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.